getsentry/sentry-docs/src/collections/_documentation/clients/go/context.md

 {:.config-key}
 ### `WrapWithExtra`

-Wraps error object with an arbitrary key/value pair that will be send to Sentry alongside original error.
+Wraps error object with an arbitrary key/value pair that the SDK will send to Sentry alongside the original error.

 ```go
 path := "filename.ext"